 - If your text contains unusual non-roman glyphs, provide a complete list separately plus a list of the necessary fonts.

 Include all parts of your manuscript.
 The parts of a complete manuscript are:

 - All front matter to be included, such as a dedication or preface

 - All contents (poems, essays, chapters, or illustrations)

 - All back matter to be included, such as acknowledgements or notes

 - Bibliography or reference list for books of poetics (consult Documentation Guidelines on the main Publish With Us page)

 - If your text includes illustrations, please include these in a separate file or files.
-Specify the names of the files, what they contain, platform, program, and version.

 - See the Artwork tab on the main Publish With Us page for details on how to format and send illustrations.